-- a The Proper Officer shall be the Clerk or a person nominated by the council to undertake the work of the Proper Officer when the Proper Officer is absent. - b The Clerk shall: - i. at least three clear days before a meeting of the council or a committee serve on councillors a summons, by email or post, confirming the time, place and the agenda provided any such email contains the name and title of the Clerk. - ii. give public notice of the time, place and agenda at least three clear days before
+a The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the council to undertake the work of the Proper Officer when the Proper Officer is absent.

+b The Proper Officer shall:

+i. at least three clear days before a meeting of the council, a committee and a sub-committee serve on councillors a summons, by email, confirming the time, place and the agenda provided any such email contains the electronic signature and title of the Proper Officer.
-- a meeting of the council or a meeting of a committee (provided that the public notice with agenda of an extraordinary meeting of the council convened by councillors is signed by them); - iii. convene a meeting of full council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - iv. facilitate inspection of the minute book by local government electors; - v. receive and retain copies of byelaws made by other local authorities; - vi. retain acceptance of office forms from councillors; - vii. retain a copy of every councillor's register of interests; - viii. assist with responding to requests made under the Freedom of Information Act 2000 and Data Protection Act 1998, in accordance with and subject to the council's policies and procedures relating to the same; - ix. receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary; - x. manage the organisation, storage of, access to and destruction of information held by the council in paper and electronic form; - xi. arrange for legal deeds to be executed; - xii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations; - xiii. record every planning application notified to the council and the council's response to the local planning authority; - xiv. manage access to information about the council via the publication scheme.

-13. Responsible Financial Officer
+See standing order 2(b) above for the meaning of clear days for a meeting of a full council and standing order 2 (c) above for a meeting of a committee.

+ii. give public notice of the time, place and agenda at least three clear days before a meeting of the council or a meeting of a committee or a sub-committee (provided that the public notice with agenda of an extraordinary meeting of the council convened by councillors is signed by them);

+See standing order 2(b) above for the meaning of clear days for a meeting of a full council and standing order 2(c) above for a meeting of a committee.

+iii. convene a meeting of full council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office;

+iv. facilitate inspection of the minute book by local government electors;

+v. receive and retain copies of byelaws made by other local authorities;

+vi. retain acceptance of office forms from councillors;

+vii. retain a copy of every councillor's register of interests;

+viii. assist with responding to requests made under the Freedom of Information Act 2000 and Data Protection Act 1998, in accordance with and subject to the council's policies and procedures relating to the same;

+ix. receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary;

+x. manage the organisation, storage of, access to and destruction of information held by the council in paper and electronic form;

+xi. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations;

+xii. record every planning application notified to the council and the council's response to the local planning authority; and xiii. manage access to information about the council via the publication scheme.

+RESPONSIBLE FINANCIAL OFFICER

-a The council shall appoint appropriate staff member(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.
+a The council shall appoint appropriate person(s) to undertake the work of the Responsible Financial Officer when the Responsible Financial Officer is absent.